-Most proofs of this proposition are not very transparent.
-We follow the better approach of [57] involving a lemma that deduces statement (iv) from completeness and an approximate form of surjectivity43:
+Most proofs of this theorem are not very transparent.
+We follow the slightly better approach of [61], which makes the proof of Proposition 7.4 more palatable by isolating a lemma that also has other applications.
+It deduces statement (iv) in Exercise 7.1 from completeness of $E$ and an approximate form of surjectivity of $T \in B(E, F)$ :